Sustainability at American colleges and universities: Ball State University

 Ball State University, located in Indiana, started using geothermal energy in place of 4 coal fired burners in 2009.
 The new system will save them an estimated $2 million a year.
 They are the first University to build a geothermal system of this size; 50 buildings spread over 660 acres of campus are being heated by this system.
-Although the project is estimated to have cost between $65 to $70 million, switching from coal to geothermal energy is estimated to be cutting down schools' green house gas emissions by 50 percent.
+Although the project is estimated to have cost between $65 and $70 million, switching from coal to geothermal energy is estimated to be cutting down schools' green house gas emissions by 50 percent.
 This saves 75,000 tons of carbon from being released into the atmosphere annually.

 Lipscomb University

 Other schools are looking to use geothermal for cooling efforts like The University of Lipscomb in Nashville, Tennessee.
 The university installed a geothermal pump in March 2005.
 Built in the 77,000-square-foot Ezell Center, the system of 144 wells sunk 300 feet below the softball field will keep the temperature steady year-round.
-The geothermal pump costs the university $1.2 million but saves the university on average $90,000 dollars a year.
+The geothermal pump costs the university $1.2 million but saves the university on average $90,000 a year.
 The pump also helps the environment due to 40%-60% less energy being used compared to a standard heat pump.